run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 kubectl apply -f my-template.yaml
 ```

-Now open the Researcher user interface, under the _Resource Allocation_ category, find the _Requested GPU_ box.
+Now open the Researcher user interface, find the _Requested GPU_ box.
 Verify that the default is set to 1, that it is possible to edit the value to any number between 1 and 4 at 0.2 increments.

 ## Template parameters